 Knowing how to properly write an auto damage hail estimate is important.
-Many independent adjusters and auto damage appraisers don’t understand the concept and end up guessing at how to do it, without using a PDR Matrix at all.
+Many independent adjusters and auto damage appraisers don’t understand the concept of PDR matrices for insurance estimatics, and end up guessing at how to do it, without using a PDR Matrix at all.

 The way we properly write an auto hail estimate is by using a PDR Price Matrix and I’m going to walk you through exactly what that is and how to do use it in this article.